This no bake Limoncello cake recipe or Lemon Tiramisu, makes the perfect summer dessert for all the lemon lovers of the World!

 But If you are planning to serve this to children, then we won’t call this a Limoncello cake, but a lemon Tiramisu cake instead.

 Of course we would replace the Limoncello in the recipe, with freshly squeezed lemon juice mixed with nice wild honey.
+Or layers of silky lemon curd.
 So freaking good!

 The BatMan and I brought some good Limoncello from Sicily last summer, and so this was a perfect occasion to break into the priceless bottle 😉